Samantha Masterson - President & Chief Executive Officer

 Craig Strenger - Vice President, Operations and Strategic Development

 Craig joins MGFA with more than 30 years in the non-profit sector and has served as an executive leader with Muscular Dystrophy Association, American Diabetes Association, and National Brain Tumor Society.
 Craig is known for his creative and innovative approach and for his keen ability to cultivate teams that are results-oriented and that drive impact.
-As Vice President of Development for MGFA, he leads all areas of donor stewardship and individual giving, field operations (event fundraising), and corporate engagement.
+As Vice President of Operations and Strategic Development for MGFA, he leads all areas of donor stewardship and individual giving, field operations (event fundraising), organizational operations, and corporate engagement.

-Michael Antonellis – Vice President, Marketing & Communications
+Michael Antonellis – Vice President, Global Marketing & Communications